-To do that, the build uses a budget motherboard, a relatively low-end CPU, and a cheap case, opting to spend money on the best (budget) options in the GPU and SSD category.
+To do that, the build uses a relatively budget motherboard, low-end CPU, and a cheap case, opting to spend money on the best (budget) options in the GPU and SSD category.
 It'll boot up and load games quickly, and perform well enough in the latest games.
 What it won't do is let you play in 1440p or 4K, and your upgrade options in the future are fairly limited.

 The price point also doesn't account for the operating system or any peripherals.
 Check out our buying guides to the best mouse, keyboard, and gaming monitor for our favorite picks to pair with your new rig.
-It's also worth noting that this build utilizes an AMD graphics card, which means you can pair it with a FreeSync monitor—much cheaper than their G-Sync brethren.

-A bit about pricing: this build was made with a sub-$500/£500 price point in mind, not accounting for sale prices.
+A bit about pricing: this build was made with a $500/£500 price point in mind, not accounting for sale prices.
 Having said that, prices do fluctuate over time, and you may be able to build a rig of this caliber for even cheaper by waiting for sales.
 You will find current region-specific prices for the parts in the above table.

 CPU: Intel Pentium G4560

 We haven't seen a Hyper-Threaded Pentium since the venerable Pentium 4 and Pentium D back in the mid-'00s.
-Much has changed in the last ten years, but the extreme budget pricing on the Pentium G4560—it retails for $65, including an Intel heatsink and fan—makes this potentially the most interesting budget CPU Intel has released in years.
+Much has changed in the last ten years, but the extreme budget pricing on the Pentium G4560—it retails for under $65, including an Intel heatsink and fan—makes this potentially the most interesting budget CPU Intel has released in years.

 Memory: Crucial 8GB (2 x 4GB) DDR4-2133